Euchambersia: Classification

 In 1934, Euchambersia was assigned to the newly named family Euchambersiidae by Lieuwe Dirk Boonstra.
 Boonstra initially misspelt the name as Euchambersidae (which is improper Latin), and was subsequently corrected by Friedrich von Huene in 1940.
 Euchambersiidae was initially considered to be separate from the families Moschorhinidae and Annatherapsididae; in 1974, Christiane Mendez recognized these groups as closely related subfamilies (renamed Annatherapsidinae, Moschorhininae and Euchambersiinae) within the wider group of her redefined Moschorhinidae (although she also referred to it as Annatherapsididae).

 The 1986 phylogenetic analysis of James Hopson and Herb Barghusen supported Mendez's hypothesis of three subfamilies within Moschorhinidae, but they elected to use the name Euchambersiidae.
-In 2009, Adam Huttenlocker and colleagues argued that the names Annatherapsididae, Moschorhinidae, and Euchambersiidae are junior synonyms of Akidnognathidae, since Akidnognathus (which also belongs in the same family) was named first before any other member of the family.
+In 2009, Adam Huttenlocker argued that the names Annatherapsididae, Moschorhinidae, and Euchambersiidae are junior synonyms of Akidnognathidae, since Akidnognathus (which also belongs in the same family) was named first before any other member of the family.
 This name has reached wider acceptance among researchers.
-Huttenlocker and colleagues also later redefined Moschorhininae as all of Akidnognathidae save for Annatherapsidus and Akidnognathus.
+Huttenlocker and Christian Sidor also later redefined Moschorhininae as all of Akidnognathidae save for Annatherapsidus and Akidnognathus.

-In 2008, Ivakhnenko included the Akidnognathidae (as the Euchambersiidae) as the sister group of the family Whaitsiidae in the superfamily Whaitsioidea.
+In 2008, Mikhail Ivakhnenko included the Akidnognathidae (as the Euchambersiidae) as the sister group of the family Whaitsiidae in the superfamily Whaitsioidea.
 However, other researchers do not include the Akidnognathidae in the Whaitsioidea.
-Phylogenies by Huttenlocker and colleagues found that the Akidnognathidae was instead closest to the Chthonosauridae, with the two forming the sister group to the group containing the Whaitsioidea and the Baurioidea.
+Phylogenies by Huttenlocker and Sidor found that the Akidnognathidae was instead closest to the Chthonosauridae, with the two forming the sister group to the group containing the Whaitsioidea and the Baurioidea.
 Liu and Abdala performed a new phylogenetic analysis in 2022 for the description of E. liuyudongi.
-They found that the two species form a unified group within the Akidnognathidae, with the rest of the topology being similar to the one found by Huttenlocker and colleagues.
-The topology recovered by their analysis is shown below, with group labels following Huttenlocker and colleagues.
+They found that the two species form a unified group within the Akidnognathidae, with the rest of the topology being similar to the one found by Huttenlocker and Sidor.
+The topology recovered by their analysis is shown below, with group labels following Huttenlocker and Sidor.